-Anyone who is interested in studying dance in depth through the creation and performance of choreography, and the analysis of dance repertoire.
+This course is an exciting choice if you are interested in studying Dance in depth through the creation and performance of choreography, and the analysis of dance repertoire.
 You do not have to be pursuing a career in dance to take this course, and the skill-set gained from analysing dance repertoire, developing essay skills and taking the role of both a choreographer and performer in a practical setting provide a range of favourable skills for both employment and university.
-It should be stressed that this is essentially an academic subject and not purely a practical one.
+It should be stressed that this is an academic subject, with 50% of your time and assessment on practical, and 50% on written theory.
+The subject is not purely a practical one.

-- Create a 2-3min Solo in the Style of a Famous Choreographer of your choice: The focus of this piece is to accurately reflect his choreographic style in terms of technical and physical skills, spatial elements, dynamics and interpretative performance skills such as musicality and projection
+The focus of this piece is to accurately reflect his choreographic style in terms of technical and physical skills, spatial elements, dynamics and interpretative performance skills such as musicality and projection.

-- Performance Within a Jazz or Contemporary Quartet of 3-4min: The focus of this piece is based on your physical and technical skills, spatial awareness, and interpretative performance in relation to the chosen genre of dance
+The focus of this piece is based on your physical and technical skills, spatial awareness, and interpretative performance in relation to the chosen genre of dance.

-- Take the role of Choreographer for a 3-4min Group Piece: Create an original piece of choreography for 3-5 dancers in response to an externally set task.
-The question will take the form of a stimulus (poem, picture, sculpture, historical figure, etc.) which will need to be researched, developed and communicated in your choreography
+Create an original piece of choreography for 3-5 dancers in response to an externally set task.
+The question will take the form of a stimulus (poem, picture, sculpture, historical figure, etc.) which will need to be researched, developed and communicated in your choreography.

 This is the theory part of the course, and includes both the detailed analysis of two dance works, and an understanding of other choreographers and repertoire that are influential within their corresponding areas of study:

 The Set Work ‘Rooster’ (1991) by Christopher Bruce, and the contextual setting of the Rambert Dance Company (1966 – 2002)